-As a student coming to Canada, the United States, the United Kingdom, Australia, or Ireland, you may need to study English before you start your program.
-If you don’t have any of TOEFL or IELTS English scores, don’t worry!
-You can still study in any field of study.
-You will be required to study ESL for two months to one year prior to starting your desired program, depending on your English proficiency.
-You will be studying English at the same university/college you get accepted to in Canada or the USA and then start your main program.
+As a student coming to Canada, the United States, the United Kingdom, Australia, or Ireland, you may need to study English as a second language (ESL) before starting your program.
+If you don’t have TOEFL or IELTS English scores yet, don’t worry!
+You can still study in any field, but you will likely be required to study ESL for two months to one year prior to starting your desired program, depending on your English proficiency.
+By doing this, you will be studying English at the same university or college that you’ve been accepted to before starting your main program.
 This is a great opportunity to experience the local culture, and learn English from the same institute you’ll be studying at for the next few years.
 To get you started, here are five tips for studying English as a second language.

 Don’t be afraid to ask for help.
 Ask a lot of questions!
-If you are having trouble understanding something ask as many questions as you need to.
+If you are having trouble understanding something, ask as many questions as you need to.
 This is your opportunity to learn, and your professors and classmates will be happy to help you out.
-If you are having difficulties with your course ask for help so you can clearly understand what you being taught.
+If you are having difficulties with your course, ask for help quickly so you can clearly understand what you’re being taught.

 Try not to just sit in the back of the classroom and listen.
 Get involved.
-Talk to the other students and the teacher.
+Talk to other students and the teacher.
 Take responsibility for your learning!
-It is up to you to do your best through your course.
-Work hard and stay organized!
-Participating in class is a great way to increase your knowledge.
+It is up to you to do your best throughout your course, so work hard and stay organized.
+Participating in class is a great way to improve your knowledge and stay engaged.

-Since English is not your first known language this can be a difficult thing to do, especially when you are just starting to learn english.
-When you are talking to someone, or watching a show in your native language, try thinking about the words in English.
-You need to push yourself!
+Since English is not your first language, thinking in English can be difficult to do, especially when you’re just starting to learn.
+When you’re talking to someone or watching a show in your native language, try thinking about the words in English.
+You will need to push yourself!
 Work hard to improve your knowledge and understanding of this new language.

-You are now living in a new place, so why not get involved in this new culture!
-Being involved in your new surroundings can help you understand english and also is a way to practice your new language skills that you have been learning in the classroom.
+You’re living in a new place, so why not get involved in this new culture?
+This can help you understand English, and is also a great way to practice the new language skills that you have been learning in the classroom.
 Experiencing the local culture through volunteering, attending nearby festivals, or getting to know some locals will help improve your knowledge of this new language.
-Also attending local events is a fun and exciting thing to take part in!
+Attending local events is also fun and exciting way to get to know your new home!

-Studying a new language can be difficult.
-Especially when you have just arrived in a new country.
-You may feel discouraged and think that you will not be able to accomplish your goals.
-But don’t give up on yourself.
+Studying English as a second language can be difficult, especially when you’ve just arrived in a new country.
+You may feel discouraged and think that you won’t be able to accomplish your goals, but don’t give up on yourself.
 Celebrate small victories and learnings, and each day, try to learn something new.
-If you work hard and try your best so you are able to be successful!
+If you work hard and try your best, you will eventually be successful!